phpbb/documentation/development/extensions/skeleton_extension.rst

 Controller (front page)
 -----------------------

-Controllers are typically used for the front-facing files/classes.
-They run the code that produces a new and complete page that the user views.
+Controllers are typically used for front-facing files/classes.
+They run the code that produces a new and complete page that the user will interact with.
 Examples of front-facing pages an extension may use include a news page, a blog, a FAQ, etc.

-The Skeleton Extension generates a front-facing page that simply displays a message to the user.
-Included with this component are the HTML template file for the page, PHP and template event listeners (to demonstrate adding a link to the new page from the nav bar), the language file, and the config and routing YAML files:
+The Skeleton Extension generates a front-facing page that displays a "Hello world" message to the user.
+Included with this component are the HTML template file for the page, PHP and template event listeners (to demonstrate adding a link to the new page in the nav bar), the language file, and the config and routing YAML files:

 ::